-- Improved reliability and safety of the crossing - Improved multi-modal safety for trains, vehicles, pedestrians, and bicyclists - Quicker emergency response times due to the elimination of vehicle delays caused by the at-grade railroad crossing and Malfunction Junction - Improved access to economic opportunities in the rural region for businesses and residents - Addresses regional transportation needs and improves the economic competitiveness of the two communities and region - Facilitates the movement of goods to national and international export markets - Creates local jobs during construction activities - Enhances pedestrian, bicycle, and recreational opportunities - Enhances the quality of life in the two communities and region - Ensures continued access to nearby medical and educational facilities in the area - Maintains two historic truss bridges and; - Provides the ability for the Town of Brattleboro, Amtrak, the Brattleboro Museum and Art Center to move forward with several exciting safety and quality-of-life improvement projects in the area of Bridge Street, Malfunction Junction and Hinsdale Island.
+- Improved reliability and safety of the crossing - Improved multi-modal safety for trains, vehicles, pedestrians, and bicyclists - Reduced emergency response times by eliminating vehicle delays caused by the at-grade railroad crossing and "Malfunction Junction" located at the west end of VT Route 119 in Brattleboro - Improved access to economic opportunities in the rural region for businesses and residents - Addresses regional transportation needs and improves the economic competitiveness of the two communities and region - Facilitates the movement of goods to national and international export markets - Creates local jobs during construction activities - Enhances pedestrian, bicycle, and recreational opportunities - Enhances the quality of life in the two communities and region - Ensures continued access to nearby medical and educational facilities in the area - Maintains two historic truss bridges and; - Provides the ability for the Town of Brattleboro, Amtrak, the Brattleboro Museum and Art Center to move forward with several innovative safety and quality-of-life improvement projects in the area of Bridge Street, "Malfunction Junction" and Hinsdale Island.

 This project and application meet the criteria for the rural designation of the BUILD Discretionary Grant Program and NHDOT and VTrans believe that it represents the type of project envisioned under the program.
-Receipt of BUILD Grant funds will also allow NHDOT to reduce the need to secure GARVEE bonding and to focus, near-term, toward addressing the needs of other bridges which would not otherwise be possible without BUILD funding for this project.
+Receipt of BUILD Grant funds will also allow NHDOT to reduce the need to secure GARVEE bonding and to focus, near-term, toward addressing the needs of other bridges in poor condition which would not otherwise be possible without BUILD funding for this project.
 BUILD funding will accelerate the construction of this important project and effectively mitigate the ongoing safety and operational maintenance issues.